Corporate Partnerships Manager

 Act now and visit www.unicef.org.uk/jobs to apply online.

-We will review applications as we receive them and will contact candidates for an informal discussion ahead of formal interviews on 28 August 2019.
+We will be reviewing applications as we receive them and will contact candidates for an informal discussion ahead of formal interviews which will take place on 18 or 19 July 2019.

 We particularly welcome applications from black, Asian and minority ethnic candidates, LGBTQ+ candidates, candidates with disabilities, and from men, because we would like to increase the representation of these groups at this level at Unicef UK.
 We want to do this because we know greater diversity will lead to even greater results for children.